lynscott/lsfitness-0f6dd/src/pages/index.md

         content: >
           Whether your goal is weight loss, weight gain, athletic performance or anything in between there's a custom fitness program waiting for you.

+          *   Certified PT with specialized training in Strength Training.

+          *   6+ years of professional experience,
         actions:
           - label: Learn More
             url: /features